Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Background

-\paragraph{Preconditioning} The underlying idea of preconditioning is to compute a cheap approximation of the inverse of $A$ which is utilized to improve the convergence properties.
-There are two common ways to achieve this.
-First, it is possible to directly approximate the inverse of the matrix $M \approx A^{-1}$ called sparse approximate inverse methods.
-Another possibility is to approximate the original matrix $A$ instead $P \approx A$ while restricting the obtained preconditioner $P$ to be easily invertible.
-This can for example be achieved by finding a triangular preconditioner which forms an incomplete factorization of matrix $A$ \cite{benzi2002preconditioning}.
-Given a preconditioner in such a split form, it can be directly applied in the CG method as shown in Algorithm~\ref{alg:spcc}.
+\paragraph{Preconditioning} The underlying idea of preconditioning is to compute a cheap approximation of the inverse of $\mA$ that is used to improve the convergence properties.
+A common way to achieve this is to approximate the matrix $\mP \approx \mA$ with an easily invertible preconditioning matrix $\mP$, which allows us to compute the preconditioned search directions for each iteration in line~5 and line~10 of Algorithm~\ref{alg:spcc} efficiently.
+This constraint can be achieved by constructing a (block) diagonal preconditioner or finding a (triangular) factorization \citep{benzi2002preconditioning}.\looseness=-1

-Finding a good preconditioner requires a trade-off between time required to compute the preconditioner and the resulting speed-up in convergence.
-A simple way to construct a preconditioner called Jacobian preconditioner is to approximate $A$ with a diagonal matrix.
-The incomplete Cholesky preconditioner is a more advanced method which is a widely adopted incomplete factorization method.
-As the name suggests, the idea is to approximate the Cholesky decomposition $A = LL^\transp$.
-The IC(0) preconditioner restricts the non-zero elements in $L$ to non-zero elements in $A$.
-Thus, no fill-ins in the factorization are allowed.
-More general versions allow additional fill-ins of the matrix based on the position or the value of the matrix elements \cite{benzi2002preconditioning}.
+Finding a good preconditioner requires a trade-off between the time required to compute the preconditioner and the resulting speed-up in convergence \citep{golub2013matrix}.
+The Jacobi preconditioner simply approximates $\mA$ with a diagonal matrix.
+The incomplete Cholesky (IC) preconditioner is a more advanced, but widely adopted, method.
+As the name suggests, the idea is to approximate the Cholesky decomposition of the matrix.
+The IC(0) preconditioner restricts the non-zero elements in the obtained triangular factor $\mL$ to exactly the non-zero elements in the lower triangular part of $\mA$.
+Thus, no fill-ins during the factorization are allowed.
+More general versions allow additional fill-ins of the matrix based on the position or the value of the matrix elements \citep{benzi2002preconditioning} or allow flexible positions of non-zero elements such as as the modified incomplete Cholesky (MIC) preconditioner \citep{lin1999incomplete}.
+The chosen amount of fill-in values determines how well the incomplete factorization approximates the original matrix and dictates how much the preconditioner accelerates the convergence of the iterative scheme.
+However, adding more fill-in elements increases the computational complexity of computing the incomplete factorization.
+Furthermore, it is desirable to know the amount of fill-in beforehand to avoid memory allocation problems \citep{Scott2023}. \looseness=-1